column(1) — Linux manual page

 json=type

-Define column type for JSON output, Supported are string,
+Define column type for JSON output.
+Supported types are

 -N, --table-columns names

-The names are used for the table header or to address column
+are used for the table header and column addressing in option

 -l, --table-columns-limit number

-Specify maximal number of the input columns.
-The last column
+Specify maximum number of input columns.
+The last column will

-will contain all remaining line data if the limit is smaller
+contain all remaining line data if the limit is smaller than

 -R, --table-right columns